- Optimal CPU And GPU Temperature.

 So that was the guide on the optimal CPU and GPU temperatures while gaming.
 You get to know about safe temperatures for your hardware, what causes the temperature increase, how to fix them, what you should follow to keep cool your PC.

 I recommend you to if you face any kind of heating issue, look for the problems in your computer I’ve mentioned and try to fix them.
-While modern CPUs and GPUs design and manufactured in a way that they can protect themselves from overheating.
+While modern CPUs and GPUs designed and manufactured in a way that they can protect themselves from overheating.
 But, for safety do always keep monitoring your temperatures using the software I’ve mentioned.

 Hi, I’m Karunamay Murmu.
 Blogger, Web Developer by profession, and hardcore PC gamer by hobby.
 Playing video games since when I was 10 years old.
 Have special respect for gaming and PC.